Organ or Tissue Rejection

 Who provides follow-up?
 The transplant team usually includes the general surgeon and, depending on the organ, the nephrologist or other specialists who monitor the progression.
 If you have received a transplant and notice symptoms different from usual, communicating it immediately to your medical team is the most appropriate thing to do.

-Specialties that treat organ or tissue rejection
+Data on 22 doctors who treat organ or tissue rejection

 Treatment by city